Aug 28, 2023

-Since 1923, Mines Wrestling has had a decorated history, with 7 national champions, 5 national top-10 team finishes, and 50 All-Americans.
+Since 1923, Mines Wrestling has had a decorated history, with 7 national champions, 5 national top-10 team finishes, and over 50 All-Americans.
 The program has also claimed 5 NCAA All-Academic Team Titles with the highest GPA among all DII wrestling programs.

+In 2019 and 2020, Mines won back-to-back RMAC Championships.
 Colorado School of Mines notched its best finish ever in the 2018 Learfield Directors' Cup standings, placing sixth in the ranking of athletic department performance in NCAA Division II.
 The Athletic Department sponsors 18 intercollegiate programs.

 THE CURRENT TEAM AND FACILITIES

 Colorado School of Mines wrestlers are well known throughout the country boasting numerous high school state finalists on the roster from all over the United States.
 They are respected not only because of their ability on the mat, but also their commitment to academic excellence and character.

 In 2017 our wrestling facility was dedicated in honor of longtime Mines coach and National Wrestling Hall of Fame member Jack Hancock.
 The Jack Hancock Wrestling Center features 3,600 square feet of mat space, a balcony over looking the wrestling room, and a private entrance to the newly renovated Mines Wrestling locker room.
 The locker room area includes 31 personalized lockers, hot/cold tubs, and a private study/lounge area; the project was completed prior to the 2018-19 wrestling season.